nats-io/nack/README.md

 ```
 helm repo add nats https://nats-io.github.io/k8s/helm/charts/
-helm upgrade --install nats nats/nats --set config.jetstream.enabled=true
+helm upgrade --install nats nats/nats --set config.jetstream.enabled=true --set config.cluster.enabled=true
 helm upgrade --install nack nats/nack --set jetstream.nats.url=nats://nats.default.svc.cluster.local:4222
 ```

 #### (Optional) Enable Experimental `controller-runtime` Controllers

-> **Note**: If migrating an existing install to the `controller-runtime` architecture, it is advisable to first enable with the `-read-only` flag.
+> **Note**: The updated controllers will more reliably enforce resource state.
+If migrating from an older version of NACK, as long as all NATS resources are in-sync with NACK resources no modifications are expected.
 >
-> The `jetstream-controller` logs will preview any changes that would be made to existing resources.
+> The `jetstream-controller` logs will contain a diff of any changes the controller has made.
->
-> The updated architecture will more reliably enforce state.
-If all resources are in-sync with NACK, no changes are expected.

 ```
-helm upgrade -n nack nack nats/nack --set jetstream.additionalArgs={-control-loop=true}
+helm upgrade nack nats/nack --set jetstream.additionalArgs={--control-loop=true}
 ```

 #### Creating Streams and Consumers